Blog

 2. Configure access controls: HIPAA mandates that access to ePHI is restricted to authorized personnel only.
 Firebase provides tools like Firebase Authentication and Firebase Security Rules to configure granular access controls.

-But to meet HIPAA requirements, you need to ensure these controls are properly configured to restrict access to only designated users with appropriate permissions.
+However, to meet HIPAA requirements, you need to ensure these controls are properly configured to restrict access to only designated users with appropriate permissions.

 3. Enable audit logs: Audit logs track all access and activity related to ePHI within your application.
 These logs are crucial for demonstrating compliance and identifying any potential security breaches.
 Firebase's logging capabilities need to be configured specifically to meet HIPAA requirements, and additional third-party tools may be necessary.